 If you have any questions, please contact the board secretary.
 Contact by email!

-The University of Helsinki Ethical Review Board in the Humanities and Social and Behavioural Sciences provides statements on the ethics of research designs.
+The Research Ethics Committee in the Humanities and Social and Behavioural Sciences provides statements on the ethics of research designs.
 This statement does not

 constitute a research permit, nor does it shift the researcher’s ethical responsibility for his or her